Military, Veterans, PTSD and Sleep

 Treatment with custom dental appliances has been found to be comfortable, convenient and effective both in the field and at home.
 The dental appliance is now more easily available through “ Community Care ”, June 2019, as a veteran benefit.
 This program allows a veteran to get Oral Appliance Therapy (OAT) by a licensed general dentist trained in dental sleep medicine as a non-VA community provider when guidelines set by the Veterans Administration are met.
 Oral Appliance Therapy is considered medical treatment through most health insurances, Medicare and VA benefits.

 While the government is working to increase “Community Care” benefits within the VA, getting proper screening for sleep & TMJ disorders is important.
-Ask your VA clinic for a Referral to Koala® Center for Sleep & TMJ Disorders or call (855) 977-0400 if you or a family member are concerned you might have sleep apnea or TMJ disorder.
+Ask your VA clinic for a Referral to Koala® Center For Sleep & TMJ Disorders or call us today if you or a family member are concerned you might have sleep apnea or TMJ disorder.
 Our doctors are licensed general dentists trained in dental sleep medicine providing dental appliances for the treatment of sleep apnea and TMJ disorders.